telerik/maui-docs/controls/barcode/overview.md

 # .NET MAUI Barcode Overview

-Telerik UI Barcode for .NET MAUI enables you to create and show barcodes.
+The Telerik UI for .NET MAUI Barcode enables you to create and show barcodes.
 You can generate and visualize barcodes in a machine-readable format through the Barcode control by providing numeric or character data.

 ![Barcode Overview](images/barcode_overview.png)